Marco15453-Archived/CuffedTK/README.md

 # CuffedTK
-A simple plugin that prevents Cuffed Players be damaged by configureable Teams
+A simple plugin that prevents Cuffed Players be damaged by configureable Teams and/or Damaged Type

 # Team
 Short | Full